Seal-Clubber/Engine/README.md

 # SatoriEngine

 _The Future Network_

-The AI Engine that supports each SatoriNode
+The AI Engine that supports each SatoriNeuron

 ## Brief Highlevel Overview of the Project